 Most businesses understand the importance of providing new employees with preliminary training.
-Unfortunately, only few know how crucial it is to continuously train their hires to keep them engaged and well-equipped for the challenges of their profession.
+Unfortunately, only a few know how crucial it is to continuously train their hires to keep them engaged and well-equipped for the challenges of their profession.

 Talented and engaged employees will search for new growth opportunities if you don’t give them room for development.
 Bearing that in mind, you should make sure that your organisation provides your staff with a development programme and growth opportunities.
 To keep pace with the latest industry challenges and satisfy your business goals, make sure to introduce continuous employee development programmes.

 So, what’s all the fuss about?
 Continuous Employee Development (CED) is the process of supporting and improving employees’ current skills, as well as giving them opportunities to acquire new ones to suit your company’s needs and market requirements.

 Continuous Employee Development covers a wide variety of abilities and spans the entire lifecycle of an employee in your company, allowing them to increase their proficiency and competency.

 Some organisations, discouraged by the short-term increase in employee productivity, resign from continuous training programmes.
 But they’d be mistaken for doing so.
 Even though introducing training sessions may disrupt your employees for a short time, the overall benefits of long-term education far outweigh the initial setbacks.